The Township of Elizabethtown-Kitley has two roads garages, one located in New Dublin and the other in Toledo.

 Road Construction Projects

-The following road projects have been approved for 2021.
+The following road projects have been approved to take place in 2022.
 Timelines for when work will begin or expected to be completed have not been determined at this time.

-- Kitley Line 8 east of Leacock Road (reconstruction)
+- Kitley Line 8 northeast of Leacock Road (grade reconstruction, drainage improvements and gravel surfacing)

 Energy Management Plan